ongoing0217/Constantinople/README.md

 3. learn from 2 similar positions' difference

 Sometimes in Go, an exchange of moves(a player plays a move that his opponent must respond to) can change the game significantly.
 By training on 2 positions with and without the exchange, the model will learn if a position is favourable to itself and play exchanges when necessary.
+(edit: 3 can be omitted as 2 should include exchanges of moves.)

 # Progress
 2019/10/12 GitHub repository created, with a board file that can allow players to play go through python shell(without counting).